How Rancho Cordova Property Management Teams Find Reliable Tenants

 There are few things as wonderful as Christmas, puppies, and babies.
 But if you are familiar with the rental property management scene, you know having a reliable tenant who pays rent on time each month and treats your property with respect, makes everyday feel like Christmas.
 The Rancho Cordova property management leader, RPM SAC-METRO, knows that your experience with your tenants can make or break how you feel about owning a rental home.
-With so many applicants and different factors that go into considering accepting a new tenant, SAC-METRO has provided landlords with a fool-proof way to keep your cash flow routine.
+With so many applicants and different factors that go into considering accepting a new tenant, Select has provided landlords with a fool-proof way to keep your cash flow routine.

 Listing your home on the rental market is a big step for many landlords.
 Homeowners often have an emotional attachment to the home, making this big step a scary step.
 The California Real Estate Commission considers rental properties as business ventures, and they should be treated like one.
 The most successful Rancho Cordova property managers let go of their emotional attachments and get down to the basics:

 - Applications: Require that every person who is 18 years or older who wants to reside in your rental property fill out an Application to Rent.
 On this application, you will discover how many occupants wish to live in the residence, if they are employed, their income, rental history, and if the applicants have pets.
 Double check that the applicants have all signed and dated the bottom of their applications.